williamthazard/BlueSkyTerminal/README.md

 ## Features

-- Post messages directly from the terminal to your Bluesky feed.
+- Post messages directly from the terminal to your Bluesky feed
+@Mentions: Tag other Bluesky users directly in your posts by typing @username
-- Optionally attach images to your posts, supporting common image formats (JPEG, PNG, etc.) with a maximum size of 1 MB.
+- Image Attachments: Optionally attach images to your posts in formats such as JPEG or PNG (maximum 1 MB)
+- Alt Text for Images: Provide alt text descriptions for images to improve accessibility

 ## Setup